 The wall that kept the east and west side of Berlin separated has managed to go through some defacement until it fell in 1989.
 By going to the first floor of Main Street Station and entering the men’s bathroom, you will discover a piece of the Berlin wall on display.
 The wall is mounted behind glass which has three urinals, and it is only one of the historical oddities of this casino.
 Women can ask security them an all-clear so they can take a peek at the wall.

 Among the casino’s many artifacts, you will discover Winston Churchill’s snooker table, Buffalo Bill Cody’s rail car, a 19th-century chandelier from the San Francisco Opera House, and much more.

-Wayne Newton is a figure that is well known in Las Vegas, and due to his casinos making up a good percentage of the Strip.
+Wayne Newton is a well known figure in Las Vegas due to his casinos making up a good percentage of the Strip.
 The fame he has acquired throughout the years has allowed him to live an opulent luxury that is exemplified in his massive Casa De Shenandoah estate, which has opened to the public in the last few years.